-Adobe Acrobat: Make PDFs accessible
+Adobe Acrobat Pro: Make PDFs accessible

 Before you start, you will need access to the following:

-Set up Adobe Acrobat
+First time set up for Adobe Acrobat Pro

 1. Open Adobe Acrobat DC and click Tools in the top menu bar.